 - One person driving.

-Some states allow 2 people to be towed only if your PWC has mirrors.
+Some states allow 2 to be towed only if you have mirrors.

-If you go over the max seating capacity you will get fined by the local water police.
-We have these rules for the “just in case” someone gets hurt they have enough room on the PWC to get back on and to safety.
+If you go over the max capacity, you will get fined by the local water police.
+We have these rules for the “just in case” someone gets hurt, they have enough room on the craft to get back on and to safety.

-Please be sure to follow your local laws for jet skis especially the rules they have for seating capacity!
+Please be sure to follow your local laws, especially the rules they have for capacity!